solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 ## 2. Install rust

 Rust is a multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
-Or let’s just say its a coool language in boomer world.

 rustc (compiler for rust), cargo (package manager for rust) and rustup (rust version installer & manager for stable and beta versions) all three will setup at once.